mauroboffardi/decathlon/README.md

 - Use a build tool like Gradle to build the project and include the dependencies
 - Use a client side compilation tool like less on node.js to allow better and easier frontend coding
 - Better file structure for jsp resources, and better header/footer framework with cleaner includes
+- Use better standard frontend libraries for style and validation, i.e jQuery, but also Angular/React.
+I used "home made" to show the background reasoning and not just copy/paste stuff that automagically works :) .